|Born||in New York City, New York, USA|

 |Height||5' 3" (1.6 m)|

 Mini Bio (1)

-One of Broadway and Hollywood's cleverer talents who tends to shine a smart, cynical light on her surroundings, Stockard Channing was born Susan Stockard on February 13, 1944, in New York City, to an Irish-Catholic family.
-The daughter of Lester Napier Stockard, a well-to-do shipping executive, and Mary Alice (nee English) Stockard, her father died when she was 16 and left her a sizable estate.
+One of Broadway and Hollywood's cleverer talents who tends to shine a smart, cynical light on her surroundings, Stockard Channing was born Susan Williams Antonia Stockard on February 13, 1944, in New York City, to a Catholic family, with English and Irish ancestry.
+The daughter of Lester Napier Stockard, a well-to-do shipping executive, and Mary Alice (née English) Stockard, her father died when she was 16 and left her a sizable estate.
 She grew up in Brooklyn and attended the prolific Chapin School in NYC, then later attended the Madeira School, a Virginia boarding school for girls.
 She studied at Radcliffe College where she majored in both literature and history before graduating summa cum laude in 1965.
 In 1964, at the age of 20, she married the first of four husbands, Walter Channing Jr., a businessman whose last name she kept as part of her own stage moniker after their divorce four years later.

 Stockard made her stage debut in a production of "The Investigation" at the experimental Theatre Company of Boston in 1966.
 She went on to play a number of offbeat roles with the company.
 She eventually migrated to New York where she took her first Broadway bow as a chorus member and understudy in the musical version of "Two Gentlemen of Verona" in 1971.
 Two years later she would take over the prime role of Julia in the L.A. national company.
 Other theater roles during this time included "Adaptation/Next" (1970) "Arsenic and Old Lace" (1970), "Play Strindberg" (1971) and "No Hard Feelings" (1973).